mozilla-ai/lumigator/README.md

-To learn more about Lumigator's features and capabilities, see the [documentation](https://mozilla-ai.github.io/lumigator/), or get started with the ` for a platform API walkthrough.
+To learn more about Lumigator's features and capabilities, see the [documentation](https://mozilla-ai.github.io/lumigator/), or get started with the [example notebook](/notebooks/walkthrough.ipynb) for a platform API walkthrough.

 > [!NOTE]
 > Lumigator is in the early stages of development.
 It is missing important features and